Tell Me What You See: Text-Guided Real-World Image Denoising: Background and Related Work

-\textbf{Text Guidance.} Joint representation of images and text into a single domain presented in CLIP \cite{radford2021learning}.
-The method consists of an image encoder and a text encoder.
-Both encoders map the input data to a vector in a shared domain.
-The encoders were trained such that the dot product between the representation vectors of the image and text pair would be maximized.
-Such that, the representations of matching text and image should get a high score and a non-corresponding image-text pair should get a low dot product score.
-This method enables joining the two domains: text and image, for a desired task such as text-guided image generation \cite{nichol2021glide, saharia2022photorealistic, ramesh2022hierarchical} and image segmentation \cite{luddecke2022image}.
-Text captions were utilized only for image editing and high-level tasks such as colorization, super-resolution, etc. \cite{kawar2023imagic, bai2023textir, li2020manigan}
+\textbf{Text Guidance.} Models such as CLIP map images and text jointly into a shared space \cite{radford2021learning} using an image encoder and a text encoder that are trained such that the dot product between the representation vectors of a corresponding image-text pair is maximized.
+As a result, matching text and image pairs get a high score, while non-corresponding pairs get a low dot product score.
+This enables the combination of the two domains, e.g, using text guidance for image generation \cite{nichol2021glide, saharia2022photorealistic, ramesh2022hierarchical}, editing \cite{kawar2023imagic,bai2023textir,li2020manigan,brooks2023instructpix2pix,Valevski2023UniTune} and image segmentation \cite{luddecke2022image}.
+We are the first to use text guidance for real-world denoising in the raw image domain, which requires specialized datasets containing raw images with real sensor noise and corresponding captions that do not exist to date.
+To address this gap, we provide the necessary real-world data for this task, along with a dedicated training and fine-tuning scheme.